SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Background

-\textbf{State inconsistency (SI).} There are several sources of non-determinism~\cite{NPChecker} during the execution of a \smart{} on the \ethereum{} network.
-For example, the state of the blockchain can change between the time a transaction is scheduled, and the time when it is executed.
-Two transactions are not guaranteed to be processed in the order in which they got scheduled.
-Miners can choose to prioritize transactions that incentivize them the most.
-Additionally, an external function call originated from the contract can transfer control to a malicious actor who can now subvert the control and data-flow by re-entering the contract in any public method in the same transaction, even before the execution of the original external call completes.
-In the absence of any non-determinism, the contract methods and transactions would be sequenced in-order.
-We refer to this as the \textit{linear} execution, which serves as the ground truth of our notion of \textit{correctness} in this work.
-Similarly, we call the out-of-order, non-deterministic sequencing as permitted by the network as \textit{non-linear} (\texttt{NL}) execution.
-If the non-linear scheduling of transactions yields a state that diverges from the one produced by the linear execution, we consider the resulting state to be \textit{inconsistent}.
-It is worth noting that our notion of inconsistency is in line with the read-write hazards observed in canonical database systems, and control-flow races in parallel programs.\looseness=-1
+\textbf{State inconsistency (SI).} When the events of a schedule $\mathcal{H}$ execute on an initial state $\Delta$ of a contract, it reaches the final state $\Delta^\prime$.
+However, due to the presence of several sources of non-determinism~\cite{NPChecker} during the execution of a \smart{} on the \ethereum{} network, $\Delta^\prime$ is not always predictable.
+For example, two transactions are not guaranteed to be processed in the order in which they got scheduled.
+Also, an external call $e$ originated from a method $f$ of a contract $\mathcal{C}$ can transfer control to a malicious actor, who can now subvert the original control and data-flow by re-entering $\mathcal{C}$ through any public method $f^\prime \in \mathcal{C}$ in the same transaction, even before the execution of $f$ completes.
+Let $\mathcal{H}_1$ be a schedule that does not exhibit any of the above-mentioned non-deterministic behavior.
+However, due to either reordering of transactions, or reentrant calls, it might be possible to rearrange the events of $\mathcal{H}_1$ to form another schedule $\mathcal{H}_2$.
+If those two schedules individually operate on the same initial state $\Delta$, but yield different final states, we consider the contract to have a \si.

 \textbf{Reentrancy.} If a contract $\mathcal{A}$ calls another contract $\mathcal{B}$, the \ethereum{} protocol allows $\mathcal{B}$ to call back to any public/external method $m$ of $\mathcal{A}$ in the same transaction before even finishing the original invocation.
-An attack happens when $\mathcal{B}$ reenters $\mathcal{A}$ in an inconsistent state before $\mathcal{A}$ gets the chance to update its internal state in the original call due to this non-linear flow of execution.
+An attack happens when $\mathcal{B}$ reenters $\mathcal{A}$ in an inconsistent state before $\mathcal{A}$ gets the chance to update its internal state in the original call.
 Launching an attack executes operations that consume gas.
-Though, \solidity tries to prevent such attacks by limiting the gas stipend to $\num{2300}$ when the call is made through \texttt{send} and \texttt{transfer} APIs, the \texttt{call} opcode puts no such restriction---thereby making the attack possible.
+Though, \solidity tries to prevent such attacks by limiting the gas stipend to $\num{2300}$ when the call is made through \texttt{send} and \texttt{transfer} APIs, the \texttt{call} opcode puts no such restriction---thereby making the attack possible. \looseness=-1